-Per the Community Distributed Generation Program Order (15-E-0082), the project sponsor shall submit the interconnection application to the electric utility for approval.
+Per the Community Distributed Generation Program Order (issued on July 17, 2015, in Case 15-E-0082), the project sponsor shall submit the interconnection application to the electric utility for approval.
 The sponsor may be any single entity, including the generation facility developer, an energy service company (ESCO), a municipal entity such as a town or village, a business or not-for-profit corporation, a limited liability company, a partnership, or other form of business or civic association.
-Cancelled effective 04/02/2021.